 For the Most Beautiful Setting: Canyamel

-Consistently described as the most photographed course on the island.
+Described by many as the most photographed course on the island.
 Set in the foothills of the Llevant Natural Park in the east, with sea views throughout.
-Worth the drive from Palma for the setting, and a genuinely good course beyond the aesthetics.
+A genuinely good course beyond the aesthetics.

 Also Worth Playing: Golf Santa Ponsa 1

-The only public course in the Santa Ponsa group, with genuine European Tour history — it hosted the 2021 DP World Tour Mallorca Golf Open.
-One of the longest courses on the island, with open fairways that reward an aggressive approach from the tee.
+The only public course in the Santa Ponsa group, with genuine European Tour history - it hosted the 2021 European Tour Mallorca Golf Open and six European Tour events.
+One of the longest courses on the island, with open fairways that reward an aggressive approach from the tee and good opportunities to hit driver.

 For Beginners or Mixed Groups: Son Quint or Son Antem East

-Son Quint is the most accessible course in the Arabella complex — flat, wide fairways, native planting, no intimidation factor.
-Tiger Woods and his son Charlie played here in July 2022.
-Son Antem East in the south is similarly flat and forgiving, with a hotel resort if you want to combine with accommodation.
+Son Quint is the most accessible course in the Arabella group (four courses in one complex) - relatively flat, wide fairways, native planting and low intimidation factor.
+Set high up, it has great views over Palma.
+Tiger Woods and his son Charlie played here in July 2022 after The Open.
+Son Antem East in the south is similarly flat and forgiving but with a good amount of water, bunkers and trees to be interesting and with a hotel resort if you want to combine with accommodation.

 Celebrity Connections Worth Knowing